skywind3000/asyncrun.vim/README.md

 Except the quickfix and internal terminal, AsyncRun is capable to run command in another tmux split or a new gnome-terminal window/tab with the advantage of [customizable runners](https://github.com/skywind3000/asyncrun.vim/wiki/Customize-Runner).

+More extra runners can be found in the extension [asyncrun.extra](https://github.com/skywind3000/asyncrun.extra).

 ### Terminal Name

 There can be many commands running in the internal terminal, you can specify a name for each of them and receive it in `g:asyncrun_name`: